 Use the WRS Retirement Benefits Calculator to see how additional contributions may affect your retirement benefit.
 Check out the Annual Returns, Rates and Adjustments page to see interest rates and annuity adjustments since 1986.

 2. You will need your ETF Member ID.

 3. US Bank will email you a receipt confirming your deposit.

 Click on the link below to get started.

 Note: The e-Payment site is administered by US Bank.
-Any fees or overdraft charges incurred are the responsibility of the member.
+No fees are charged for making payments or using the e-Payment site.
+Any fees for returned payments or overdraft charges are the responsibility of the member.
 Payments received by 8:00 p.m.
 Central Standard Time (CST) will be considered received for the current business day.
 Payments received after 8:00 p.m.
 CST will be considered for the next business day.
 On your bank statement, this payment shows up as “WRSETFAddl".